 Best just avoid that altogether, right?
 You can do so by developing a records retention policy and related procedures, training your employees, holding them accountable, and enforcing the policy consistently.

-If you need help identifying which documents your cryptocurrency business needs to keep and developing a records retention policy, submit the form below to schedule a free consultation with the cryptocompliance experts at BitAML.
+If you need help identifying which documents your cryptocurrency business needs to keep and developing a records retention policy, schedule a free consultation with the cryptocurrency compliance experts at BitAML here.